oborchers/Fast_Sentence_Embeddings/README.md

 **fse** implements two algorithms for sentence embeddings.
 You can choose between *unweighted sentence averages* and *smooth inverse frequency averages*.
-In order to use the **fse** model, you first need some pre-trained embedding gensim embedding model, which is then used by **fse** to compute the sentence embeddings.
+In order to use the **fse** model, you first need some pre-trained gensim embedding model, which is then used by **fse** to compute the sentence embeddings.

 After computing sentence embeddings, you can use them in supervised or unsupervised NLP applications, as they serve as a formidable baseline.